 When you file under Chapter 7, you’ll generally have to pay up-front.
 Nationwide, the average attorney fee for a Chapter 7 case is $1,250.
 That cost may vary significantly by market.
 You can generally expect to pay more in a large metro area than in a small town.
-In addition to your location, the complexity of your case may affect your fees.
+In addition to your location, the complexity of your case — and the quality of your attorney, if we’re being honest — may affect your fees.
 If you’re filing a relatively simple “no asset” case (when you have no non-exempt assets), you’ll pay less than you would for a complex case which is more likely to result in litigation.
 The cost will also vary based on the experience level and professional reputation of the attorney.
 An experienced attorney in a well-established firm will charge more than a fresh law school graduate.

 An attorney will handle all of the administrative issues in the case — filing the paperwork in the right place and at the right time with the right content.
 She’ll also help you use the local or federal bankruptcy exemptions to protect as much of your property as possible.
 If creditors object to your discharge or request relief from the automatic stay (which stops them from trying to collect from you during the bankruptcy process), your attorney will answer their motions and ensure that you’re relieved of as much debt as possible.